Episodic Logit-Q Dynamics for Efficient Learning in Stochastic Teams: IDENTICAL INTEREST STOCHASTIC GAMES

-Taking a slight detour, we say that a strategy is \textit{stationary} in an MG if it depends only on the current state (and not on the time).
-Similar to the existence of a stationary optimal solution in MDPs, there also exists a \textit{stationary equilibrium} in MGs such that agents do not have any incentive to change their stationary strategies unilaterally \citep{ref:Fink64}.
-Furthermore, specifically in identical-interest MGs, there also exists a stationary equilibrium, called \textit{efficient stationary equilibrium}, attaining the global maximum of the common objective \eqref{eq:sum}.
-The (unique) value function and the (unique) Q-function associated with an efficient stationary equilibrium, respectively, denoted by $v_*:S \rightarrow \mathbb{R}$ and $Q_*:S\times A\rightarrow \mathbb{R}$, satisfy the following fixed-point equations:
+In an SG, we say that a strategy is \textit{stationary} if it depends only on the current state (and not on the time).
+Similar to the existence of a stationary optimal solution in MDPs, there also exists a \textit{stationary equilibrium} in SGs such that agents do not have any incentive to change their stationary strategies unilaterally \cite{ref:Fink64}.
+Furthermore, specifically in identical-interest SGs, there also exists a stationary equilibrium, called \textit{efficient stationary equilibrium}, attaining the global maximum of the common objective \eqref{eq:sum}.
+The (unique) value function and the (unique) Q-function associated with an efficient stationary equilibrium, respectively, denoted by $v_*:S \rightarrow \mathbb{R}$ and $Q_*:S\times A\rightarrow \mathbb{R}$, satisfy the following fixed-point equations for all $(s,a)$, and $s$ :

 and $v_*(s) = \max_{a\in A} \{Q_*(s,a)\}$ for all $s$.
 The uniqueness follows from the contraction property of the right-hand side.
 Indeed the right-hand side in \eqref{eq:vstar} is the Bellman operator we would have if it was a (single-agent) MDP.